 Prevention and avoidance of mold

-If mold has appeared in living spaces, this means not only annoying and sometimes expensive measures to remove it, but also a risk to health.
+If mold has appeared in living spaces, this means not only annoying and sometimes expensive measures to remove it, but also a health hazard.
 In addition to structural defects or third-party negligence, mold can in many cases be attributed to incorrect heating and ventilation in the apartment.

 If the mold is discovered, it is usually too late, because the visible brown or black spots on the walls or the furniture can be the offshoot of deep-seated mold that is in the interior of walls, upholstery or wood.
 In these cases, superficial cleaning is no longer sufficient and renovation can be very expensive.
 For this reason, it makes sense to take measures to prevent the development of mold at an early stage.